Petroware/Uom-Public/README.md

 The UoM delivery will be the `./lib/Uom.jar` file.

-Building with make requires the make module of the tools reprository.
+Building with make requires the make module of the tools repository.

-### Creating Javadoc ###
+### Javadoc ###

+Java doc for the Uom library is available [here][https://petroware.no/uom/javadoc/index.html].

-Javadoc can be created by:
+Javadoc can be created locally by:

 ```
 $ make javadoc